msolefonte/vco/docs/immortal-empires/high-elves.md

 icon_ritual_currency_hef_bundle.png

 * **Route II - All's Fair in Love and War**
   * Malekith's ruinous ambitions have brought death and destruction to Ulthuan for centuries.
 Elf has fought against elf for far too long.
-The civil war must end.
+This civil war must end.
   * Destroy factions:
     * Naggarond
   * Tyrion concerns himself only with the twin duties of protecting Ulthuan and its Everqueen, the beloved Alarielle.
 However, the latter is seen less as a duty than it is a calling of the heart - it is common knowledge that Tyrion is Alarielle's consort, and has been for many years.